castorini/pyserini/docs/conceptual-framework2.md

 Minor detail here: the encoder is designed to work on batches of input, so the actual vector representation is `v2[0]`.

-We can verify that the vector we generated using the encoder is identical to the vector that is stored in the index by computing the L2 norm (which should be zero):
+We can verify that the vector we generated using the encoder is identical to the vector that is stored in the index by computing the L2 norm (which should be a value very close to zero):

 ```python
 import numpy as np